informalsystems/vdd/fastsync/fastsync.md

 As we do not assume that a correct peer is at the most recent height of the blockchain (it might lag behind), the property [FS-Seq-Term] cannot be ensured in an unreliable distributed setting.
 We consider the following relaxation.
-(Which is sufficient for Tendermint, as the consensus reactor then synchronizes from that height.)
+(Which is typically sufficient for Tendermint, as the consensus reactor then synchronizes from that height.)

 #### **[FS-VC-CORR-INV]**:
 Under [FS-CORR-PEER], let *maxh* be the maximum